History of Wall Roman Site

 During the 1912–14 excavations, nine building stones were found.
 They were carved with pre-Roman cult images including depictions of horned warriors, Celtic heads and local gods.
 They had been reused in the construction of the final phase of the mansio, dating to the 170s AD.
 Some had been laid with their potent images facing downwards or into the core of the wall, and the intent may have been to contain their power and possibly redeploy it for the protection of the new structure.

-These carved stones have been interpreted as having come from a Celtic shrine built at Wall in the later 1st century AD, and demolished in the mid-2nd century.
-The majority of the stones are held by Birmingham City Museum and Art Gallery, but one of the stones, depicting a pair of horned warriors facing each other with a shield to their right, is on display in the museum at Wall.
+These carved stones have been interpreted as having come from a Celtic shrine built at Wall in the later 1st century AD, and demolished in the mid 2nd century.
+The majority of the stones are held by Birmingham City Museum and Art Gallery, but one stone, depicting a pair of horned warriors facing each other with a shield to their right, is on display in the museum at Wall.
 This exceptional group of carved stones has much to tell us about pre-Roman belief systems in the wider region.

 The Museum and Collections

-On display in the site museum are many items of jewellery and ceramics, and highlights of the exhibition include part of a Roman milestone, a lead figurine depicting an African warrior, the carved stone with Celtic horned heads described above, painted wall plaster from the baths and a large group of querns (stone tools used for grinding grain).
+On display in the site museum are many items of jewellery and ceramics.
+Highlights of the exhibition include part of a Roman milestone, a lead figurine depicting an African warrior, the carved stone with Celtic horned heads described above, painted wall plaster from the baths and a large group of querns (stone tools used for grinding grain).

 By Cameron Moffett

-B Burnham and J Wacher, The Small Towns of Roman Britain (Berkeley, 1990)
+B Burnham and J Wacher, The Small Towns of Roman Britain (Berkeley, CA, 1990)

 P Ellis, Wall Roman Site, Staffordshire (London, 1999)